-We liked this relatively new Pure Barre studio on a corner full of trendy shops in the West Village and found the workout harder than we expected!
+We liked the relatively new Pure Barre West Village studio on a corner full of trendy shops and found the workout harder than we expected!
 Teacher Marissa was friendly and good at explaining each exercise, but didn’t provide much hands-on critique.

 Every Pure Barre class, regardless of studio, follows the same formula: standing warm-up punctuated by planks, then moving into arms with weights.
 This is followed by thighs, then seat, then two separate ab sections: one at/under the barre and then a section on mats on the floor.